paulc/img-clone/README.md

 `USAGE: img-clone <template> <target> <userdata> [<instance_config>]`

-`img-clone` provides a utility to clone vm-bhyve cloud-init enabled images and dynamiclly update the cloud-init user data (re-generating the seed.iso)
+`img-clone` provides a utility to clone vm-bhyve cloud-init enabled images and dynamically update the cloud-init user data (re-generating the seed.iso)

 The source `template` should be a cloud-init enabled vm-bhyve instance (the utility will use the latest snapshot by default - to use a specific snapshot